Auto Trader alternatives – the ultimate guide

 How to scrap your car

-Scrapping a car is typically unlikely to make you more than £500.
-However, this can vary.
-Additionally, if you know how to safely break down your car into parts and sell them individually, as well as selling the shell, you could fetch much more.
+Scrapping a car is unlikely to make you more than £500 – though this varies.
+If you know how to safely break down your car into parts and sell them individually, as well as selling the shell, you could fetch more.

 At Motorway, we also work with a partner to provide a scrapping service.
 If you’re thinking about scrapping your car, enter your reg and mileage on our dedicated scrap my car page to be directed.